 Losing weight is never fun or easy.
+It’s not like you can just use the best digital pocket scale either.
 And then there is the inherent challenge of tracking your results and understanding what you’ve accomplished.
 Enter the Withings Scale.
 It removes the headache often associated with tracking your weight loss all the while adding some much needed pizazz to the often stark and boring bathroom.

 Setting up the Withings Scale takes about 5 minutes.
 Keep in mind its has WiFi built-in, which wirelessly sends your stats to the Withings website, so first you’ll need to toss in the 4 included AAA batteries and plug it into your computer using the provided USB cord.
 I know, I know, it’s wireless so why the plug?
 In order to provide the scale with your router’s password (if you have one) and SSID info this is essential.
 Fortunately, Withings has made this process pain free and this is the only time you’ll have to plug it in.